"Slow Murder"

 also work great together.
 The vocals aren't the average style which also

 gives an added touch.
-I'm not much for Deep Purple but the bonus track is
+I'm not much for Deep Purple but the bonus track

 a cover of Space Truckin'.
 Which personaly i prefer better than the original.